paul-finary/dotfiles/README.md

 dotfiles
 ========

-Conf files for both 42 and home setup
+Config files for zsh, vim, and git.